guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 ##### Tasks
 Before getting started on the thesis we need to find the unambiguous questions behind our problem and setup related goals.
 This is required so we can focus our attention while researching on the core problem.

 We need to gather information about existing web platforms, structures, databases and thus need to do research.
 We’ll be collecting this information through interviews and desk research.
-Prior to doing the research we’ll have to write a research plan and find out how to do proper interviews.
+Prior to doing the research we’ll have to write a research plan.
+To be able to conduct our interviews properly we'll be reading some books about this subject.
 This knowledge will be included in the Research plan together with all the choices we make prior to doing the research.

 ##### Results
 * Interviews